ajaxvp/eas/README.md

 # eas
-An assembler for the x86-64 architecture.
+An assembler for the x86-64 systems running Linux.